Viatical Settlement New York

 You can cancel your life insurance policy and receive the cash surrender value.
 This is usually a bad idea because you will get less money than if you had sold the policy in a viatical settlement.

 With life insurance policies increasing daily, it’s important to consider all options before deciding.
-For those with a chronic or terminal illness – selling your policies may be one way to afford quality care while still securing a financial cushion that will help you improve your quality of life.
+For those with a chronic illness, selling your policies may be one way to afford quality care while still securing a financial cushion that will help you improve your quality of life.

 If you or a loved one is facing a life-threatening illness and needs a Viatical Settlement, please call us at 877-261-0632 to see how we can help.